Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Methods

 \subsection{Numerical experiment}

 To provide theoretical support, we use a radiative-MHD numerical experiment of CBP performed with the Bifrost code \citep{Gudiksen_etal:2011}.
-The experiment, presented in \cite{Nobrega-Siverio_Moreno-Insertis:2022}, is a 2D simulation with a high spatial resolution of $\approx16$ km in both directions, which allows us to examine the fine structures of the coronal ejections associated with the CBP as well as the reconnection signatures.
-The simulation is based on a fan-spine magnetic topology with a null point at coronal heights, mimicking the configurations typically inferred from CBP observations \citep[e.g.,][]{Zhang_etal:2012, Mou_etal:2016, Galsgaard_etal:2017,JoshiR_etal:2020, Madjarska_etal:2021,Cheng_etal:2023,Petrova_etal:2024}.
-To compare with observations, we compute synthetic HRI$_{\mathrm{EUV}}$ emission images \cite[see][for details]{Nobrega-Siverio_Moreno-Insertis:2022,Nobrega-Siverio_etal:2023,Faerder_etal:2024b}.
+The experiment, presented and detailed in \cite{Nobrega-Siverio_Moreno-Insertis:2022}, is a 2D simulation based on a fan-spine magnetic topology with a null point at coronal heights (8~Mm above the solar surface), mimicking the configurations typically inferred from CBP observations \citep[e.g.,][]{Zhang_etal:2012, Mou_etal:2016,Galsgaard_etal:2017,JoshiR_etal:2020, Madjarska_etal:2021,Cheng_etal:2023,Petrova_etal:2024}.
+The experiment self-consistently demonstrates how the hot loops of a CBP can be formed solely through the action of stochastic granular motions, with magnetic reconnection in the corona mediating the process.
+The reconnection exhibits both intermittent and oscillatory behavior, leading to the ejection of multiple plasmoids and sustained megakelvin jetting activity.
+The simulation is performed at high spatial resolution ($\approx16$~km in both directions), allowing us to resolve the fine-scale structure of the coronal ejections and associated reconnection features.
+The realism of this radiative-MHD experiment has proven valuable for interpreting chromospheric observations underneath fan-spine topologies \citep{Bose_etal:2023,Bhatnagar_etal:2025b}, and for producing synthetic EUV observables of plasmoids in support of upcoming missions such as the Multi-slit Solar Explorer \citep[MUSE;][]{Cheung_etal:2022,De-Pontieu_etal:2022}.
+In this case, to compare with Solar Orbiter observations, we compute synthetic HRI$_{\mathrm{EUV}}$ emission images \cite[see][for details]{Nobrega-Siverio_Moreno-Insertis:2022,Nobrega-Siverio_etal:2023,Faerder_etal:2024b}.